Skip to content

 Non-Operative: Un-displaced or minimally displaced Salter-Harris type I or II fractures of the proximal phalanx without clinical deformity are usually managed with buddy taping to an adjacent finger for support and encouragement of early range of motion, typically for 3-4 weeks.

-For displaced Salter-Harris type II fractures of the proximal phalanx, we often perform a closed reduction in ED.
-Depending on the age and preference of the child, a closed reduction can be performed using a ring block with or without procedural sedation.
+We often perform a closed reduction in ED for displaced Salter-Harris type II fractures of the proximal phalanx.
+Depending on the child’s age and preference, a closed reduction can be performed using a ring block with or without procedural sedation.
 The proximity of the physis assures a high degree of remodelling.
 The ED practitioner’s thumb or a cylindrical object, such as a pen or pencil, can be used to achieve adequate reduction.
-Post-reduction stability is maintained by buddy tapping +/- splinting.
+Post-reduction stability is maintained by buddy tapping +/—splinting.

 Operative: Severely displaced, unstable or open fractures require evaluation by a hand surgeon.